 We advise you to have your rabbit spayed or neutered; bucks from the age of 16 wks & does from the age of 6mths.
 These operations must NOT be done before your rabbit reaches the correct age as it will be very dangerous for them!

 Your rabbit should be fed a small quantity of food twice a day.
-I highly recommend ‘Burgess Excel Pellets (Dwarf/Junior) which is available at most pet shops.
+To begin with they must be fed ‘Burgess Excel Pellets (Dwarf/Junior) which is what they are used to.
+This is available from us and readily available in most pet shops.
+If you wish to change to another food this should be done gradually.
 You can also give a small amount of treats every day, such as sunflower hearts, Shreddies and peanuts.

 There are some very good books you can purchase on caring for rabbits.
 Many can be purchased from the Fur & Feather Magazine Bookshop: http://www.furandfeather.co.uk/shop.htm

 One I can highly recommend is 'Rabbitlopaedia - A Complete Guide to Rabbit Care by Meg Brown and Virginia Richardson'.

 The Royal College of Veterinary Surgeons has a directory where you can look for a recommended rabbit vet local to you. http://findavet.rcvs.org.uk/find-a-vet/